-If you grew up before the digital age you probably feel overwhelmed by the number of family photos you have stored in boxes and albums.
-Most of my clients grew up in 1930’s, 40’s or 50’s and comment on this often.
+If you grew up before the digital age you likely feel overwhelmed by the number of old family photos you have stored in boxes and albums.
+As a Legacy Video producer, my clients remark on this often.

-I finally felt their angst after helping my own 80 year old mother sort through a lifetime of her own photos.
-Along the way I picked up a number of tips that I now share with my clients on how to organize hundreds (if not thousands!) of their old family photos.
+I finally felt their angst after helping my mother sort through a lifetime of her own photos.
+Along the way I discovered a number of tips that I now share with my clients to help them organize hundreds (or thousands!) of old family photos.

 Organizing Old Family Photos

-A large table or surface area as a work space, several boxes of large ziploc bags, a permanent marker, a number 2 pencil, rubber bands or envelopes and at least 8 shoe boxes or shopping bags.
+A large table or surface area work space, large ziploc bags, a permanent marker, a number 2 pencil and at least 8 shoe boxes or shopping bags.

 Work fast so you aren’t bogged down by memories and your dining table isn’t covered for months on end.
 You will have plenty of time to reminisce after the photos are organized.